Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 means we'll be more likely to lay it out properly.
 Next we should ask how we're using shelter when we create the pet.
 We can either use an instantiated shelter object and write it to pet.shelter or we can use a shelter id and write it to pet.shelter_id.
+(If this statement is confusing to you, review the mapper section in the SQLAlchemy assignment!)
 Looking at our pseudocode, we see we're going to have to query for shelter objects anyway.
-And looking at our pet saving helper, we see we are writing key value pairs from the fields dict to the pet object, so it seems like getting a shelter object and writing to pet.shelter will be easiest.
+And looking at our pet saving helper, we see we are writing key-value pairs from the fields dict to the pet object, so it seems like getting a shelter object and writing to pet.shelter will be easiest.
 It also will mean that if we're making a new shelter, we won't have to run an intermediate database commit just to get the shelter id.

 So now we start turning our pseudocode into real code ::

-TODO: check that first is the right method to use here:

     def add_pet(self, field_args):
         ...